michael-eddy/mcat/README.md

-      --kitty                            makes the inline image encoded to kitty --iterm                            makes the inline image encoded to iterm --sixel                            makes the inline image encoded to sixel -r, --raw                              allows raw html to run (put only on your content) -i                                     shortcut for putting --output inline -m                                     shortcut for putting --theme makurai
+      --kitty                            makes the inline image encoded to kitty --iterm                            makes the inline image encoded to iterm --sixel                            makes the inline image encoded to sixel -i                                     shortcut for putting --output inline -m                                     shortcut for putting --theme makurai
       --hori                             concat images horizontal instead of vertical